mhm-ufz/basinex/README.md

 ## Notes

-This package was orginally developed by David Schäfer.
+This package was orginally developed by [David Schäfer](https://github.com/schaefed) who also provides a standalone version of the [geoarray](https://github.com/schaefed/geoarray) subpackage.

 The `netcdf4` and `geoarray` subpackages have been taken from the [jams-python](https://github.com/mcuntz/jams_python) package, that was formerly developed at the CHS department at the UFZ and is now released under the MIT license.

+## License

+LGPLv3